This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Diuretics This medicine helps your body get rid of extra fluid.

 - Antidepressants: This medicine may be given to help improve your mood or behavior.
 Sometimes it is given only during the last 2 weeks of the menstrual cycle.
 Some vitamins, herbal supplements, or food supplements may interact with this medicine.
-Ask your primary healthcare provider before you take any supplements.
+Ask your healthcare provider before you take any supplements.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Your primary healthcare provider may suggest that you take calcium, magnesium, or other vitamins.
+Your healthcare provider may suggest that you take calcium, magnesium, or other vitamins.
 These supplements may help to relieve your PMS symptoms.
-Talk to your primary healthcare provider before you take any supplements for PMS.
+Talk to your healthcare provider before you take any supplements for PMS.

 Lifestyle changes that may help to relieve PMS:

 - Exercise: Exercise may decrease stress and PMS symptoms and help you feel better.
 Get at least 2 hours and 30 minutes or more of physical activity each week, such as walking.
 Get 1 hour and 15 minutes of physical activity each week if the activity requires a higher level of effort, such as running.
 Do muscle strengthening activities at least 2 days a week.
 Spread physical activity throughout the week.
-Talk to your caregiver about the best exercise plan for you.
+Talk to your healthcare provider about the best exercise plan for you.

 - Get enough sleep: Most people need 6 to 8 hours.
-Ask your caregiver how many hours of sleep you should have.
+Ask your healthcare provider how many hours of sleep you should have.
 To help you sleep better, avoid drinks that contain alcohol or caffeine in the late afternoon or evening.
 Avoid nicotine (tobacco products).
 Do not exercise within 3 hours of going to bed.